LiChiehLin/3D_decomposition/README.md

 ### Below lists the codes in each directories
 Detailed description of each code is written in the function already
-- 3D decomposition: InSAR3Ddisp.m
+- 3D decomposition:
+   * InSAR3Ddisp.m
+   * Convert2Grd.m
 - Denoise: Deno.m
-- ConvertGrd: Convert2Grd.m
 - Sptial fitering: filtsp.m
-- Regrid:
-   * MakeGrid.m
-   * BoundBox.m
-   * Regrid.m